thdl/meal-fiesta/README.md

   keeping the previous content visible.
 - **No pagination or search.** The cuisine list can be long to scroll; local filtering would be a useful next addition.
-- **Limited UI test coverage.** Rapid Back taps are covered on an emulator, but layouts on different screen sizes and TalkBack still need manual QA.
 - **No flag emoji.** The API returns names such as `Italian` and `Italy`, not ISO codes;
   the list therefore displays cuisine names without flags.